-The information on infection control is reported at the monthly Infection Prevention & Control Committee, chaired by the Trust’s Nursing Director, which is where managers and clinicians report on progress.
+There is a monthly Infection Prevention & Control Committee, chaired by the Trust’s Nursing Director, where managers and clinicians report on progress.
 Information is also shared with the Trust Board so that they too understand what is happening and can take any action required to maintain clean safe care.

 If you would like more information on the infection prevention and control please contact the IP&C department on 01271 322680